FCartier/movieList/readme.md

 Dillinger requires [Python](https://www.python.org/) 2.X to run.

 To run the project, make sure you have python installed.
-Then there are two ways to launch show the website.
+Then there are two ways to launch the website.

 #### Through your terminal
 Dowload the code and make sure you are into the movieList folder :